Year of the Dog

 The Academy’s involvement in this vibrant and entertaining event over the years has included awards and recognition for the university’s intricately decorated parade floats.
 Since 2014, the Academy’s float has been recognized by the Chinese Chamber of Commerce with the Most Artistic Float Award.

-This year’s parade float lives up to the high degree of creativity and artistic merit exemplified in the many floats of the Chinese New Year tradition.
-Students from numerous schools collaborated in the production and design of the Year of the Rooster float.
-This year’s creation included work by students studying welding, sculpture, musical composition, acting and fine art to create a one-of-a-kind presentation.
-See what goes into the making of this year’s float below.
+This year’s parade float lives up to the high degree of creativity and artistic merit in the Chinese New Year tradition.
+Students and faculty from a number of different schools at the Academy—including Fine Art, Acting, and Illustration—collaborated to create a high energy Year of the Dog float.
+Below: See what went into the making of this year’s float.

-Behind the Scenes: Making the Year of the Rooster Parade Float
+Behind the Scenes: Making the Year of the Dog Parade Float

 A Tradition of Giving Back

-Bob Toy is returning as project manager and art director for the Academy’s float.
-In addition to leading the team designing and producing the float, Toy was also asked to direct the opening number for this year’s parade.
-Toy has been chief producer of the Academy float for many years, and has dedicated himself to the cultivation and preservation of Chinese cultural traditions and heritage by passing this knowledge down to younger generations in the Chinatown community.
-Toy and his team represent how Academy faculty and students embrace the community and exemplify the spirit of giving back to the rich and vibrant culture of San Francisco.
+Bob Toy is returning as project manager and art director for this year’s Academy float.
+Toy has been chief producer of the Academy float for many years, and has dedicated himself to the cultivation and preservation of Chinese cultural traditions and heritage by passing knowledge down to younger generations in the Chinatown community.
+Toy and his team demonstrate how Academy faculty and students embrace the community, and they exemplify the spirit of giving back to the rich and vibrant cultures of San Francisco.